ShoshinNikita/go-disk-buffer/README.md

 # Go Disk Buffer

-This package help to work with huge amount of data, which cannot be stored in RAM.
+This package helps to work with huge amount of data, which cannot be stored in RAM.
 Instead of keeping all data in RAM `go-disk-buffer.Buffer` stores the data on a disk in a temporary file.

 **Notes:**